ujjwalm29/wordMem/README.md

 Preparing for GRE vocab is tough.
 There are hundreds and thousands of words to remember for the exam.
 A lot of times when we try and memorize a bunch of words in a list, our memory gets trained to recollect words only in the order that was present in the original list.
 This is a challenge.

 To overcome this, the use of flashcards is recommended.
 Digital form of flashcards is available as an app.
 But it does not have the feature to make your own word list.
-In my case, while preparing for GRE, I had to cut some paper and make my own physical cards to remember words.
-It was a tedious task and managing them was a challenge.
+Some people cut pieces of paper and make their own physical cards to remember words.
+It is a tedious task and managing them is a challenge.
 Isn't there any platform in which a user can enter their own word list and practice them in a randomized order?

 Enter WordMem.